-Family physicians and their primary care colleagues rank lowest in income of all medical specialties.
+Family physicians and their primary care colleagues rank among the lowest in income of all medical specialties.
 The U.S. health care system pays more for procedures that intervene in a disease process or injury than it pays for patient-physician office visits that prevent disease and injury.
-The result: an expensive health care system that strains the financial capacity of individuals, employers and public safety net programs.
+The result: an expensive health care system that strains the financial capacity of individuals, employers, and public safety net programs.

 Health care policy analysts say that efficient, high quality health care systems are based on primary medical care.
 The United States does not currently have such a system; primary care physicians comprise slightly more than 31 percent of all physicians.
 Subspecialists—such as dermatologists, orthopedic subspecialists, cardiologists and surgeons—comprise nearly 67 percent of all physicians.

 Most medical students are trained in university-based hospitals known as academic health centers, which care for the most seriously ill patients.
 This hospital-based education skews medical students’ perception of medical practice, because most patients get their care in doctors’ offices and community settings.
 In fact, very few of students’ future patients will actually require care in such a high-tech, tertiary care hospital as an academic health center.

 - 800 have some type of health symptoms

 - 327 consider seeking medical care

 - 217 visit a physician office